virtuozzo/cloudscripting-docs/docs/creating-manifest/placeholders.md

 ## Input Parameters

-This is the list of placeholders that you can use for input parameters.
+This is the list of placeholders that you can use to specify input parameters.

 - `${settings.jelastic_email}` - user email that is always predefined
-- `${settings.key}` - (where *key* is a name of the application setting) The placeholder is defined in case user input parameters are specified within a manifest.
-So, after preparing custom user form, the placeholder is defined by the field’s name.
+- `${settings.key}` - where *key* is a name of the application's setting.
+The placeholder is defined, if user input parameters are specified within a manifest.
+So, after preparing a custom user form, the placeholder is defined by the field’s name.

-For example:
+**Example**
 ``` json
 {
   "jpsType": "update",